Early results in the search for extreme coronal line emitters with the Dark Energy Spectroscopic Instrument: DESI EDR ECLEs

-Skyline contamination near the \fspectralline{O}{iii}{5007} line affected the automatic emission line diagnostic determination.
-Inspection of this line region indicates that whilst the blue wing of the feature may be somewhat contaminated, the central core is sufficiently separated from the skyline position in the DESI spectrum to confirm the lack of particularly strong \fspectralline{O}{iii}{5007} emission - further supported by the strength of the uncontaminated \fspectralline{O}{iii}{4959} emission feature.
-These emission-line properties disfavour the presences of a significant AGN in Raticate's host galaxy, a statement further supported by this galaxy's absence within the MILLIQUAS AGN database.
+Sky-line contamination near \fspectralline{O}{iii}{5007} affected the automatic emission-line diagnostic determination.
+Inspection of this region indicates that whilst the blue wing of the feature may be somewhat contaminated, the central core is sufficiently separated from the sky-line position in the DESI spectrum to confirm the lack of particularly strong \fspectralline{O}{iii}{5007} emission, further supported by the strength of the uncontaminated \fspectralline{O}{iii}{4959} emission.
+These emission-line properties disfavour the presence of a significant AGN in Raticate's host galaxy, a statement further supported by this galaxy's absence within the MILLIQUAS AGN database.
 However, we note that the BPT diagnostics measured from the DESI spectrum indicate Seyfert-like activity driven by the weakness of the H$\beta$ emission.
-Our follow-up spectra, whilst unable to provide additional BPT diagnostic measurements due to a lack of H$\beta$ emission detection (and a slight wavelength calibration issue with the NOT+ALFOSC spectrum), do show the complete fading of \Fex\ and \Fexi\ emission and a reduction in \Fevii, suggesting transient activity.
+Our follow-up spectra, whilst unable to provide additional BPT diagnostic measurements owing to a lack of H$\beta$ emission detection (and a slight wavelength-calibration issue with the NOT+ALFOSC spectrum), do show the complete fading of \Fex\ and \Fexi\ emission and a reduction in \Fevii, suggesting transient activity.

 Photometrically, no transients were reported close to Raticate's position, and the host galaxy displayed no optical outbursts prior to the DESI observation.
-Pre-outburst, NIR photometry from 2MASS is too uncertain to provide clear classification.
+Pre-outburst NIR photometry from 2MASS is too uncertain to provide clear classification.